7 Carat Diamond Ring

 This is where working with a personalised service to guide you through the diamond selection process can be beneficial – they can ensure you stay clear of any common pitfalls.

-7 carat ring setting styles
+7 carat engagement ring setting styles

 Higher carat weight rings mean that additional considerations can be needed to be taken into account, depending on the ring setting style chosen.

-7 carat solitaire settings
+7 carat solitaire diamond ring

 Solitaire settings are a great match for 7 carat diamonds because they allow the stone to display its maximum brilliance.